autepos/ai-payment/readme.md

 ```

 ### Charge
-Charge a transaction
+ After the payment is initialised, the next thing is to create a charge,
 ```php
 $paymentResponse = $paymentService->provider('stripe_intent')
                                     ->config($config)
                                     ->charge($transaction);//$transaction may be returned during init above
 ```
-By a cashier on behalf of a customer,
+A cashier can also create the charge on behalf of a customer,
 ```php
 $paymentResponse = $paymentService->provider('stripe_intent')
                                     ->config($config)